processing/p5.js-compatibility/README.md

 </table>

 Notice that when you press multiple buttons at the same time, multiple shapes can be obtained.

+Finally, touch and mouse event handling has been combined to improve sketch consistency across devices:

+* `touchStarted()`
+* `touchEnded()`
+* `touchMoved()`

+In p5.js 2.0, instead of having separate methods for mouse and touch, we now use the browser's pointer API to handle both simultaneously.
+Try defining mouse functions as usual and accessing the global touches array to see what pointers are active for multitouch support!

 ## …using keyCode events: